JetBrains-Research/sorrel/README.md

 ### New Module License File Action

-Also, the plugin adds a new item into the IDE's *Create new file...* menu, called *Project License File*.
+Also, the plugin adds a new item into the IDE's *Create new file...* menu, called *Module License File*.
 If the project has no license, the user can use this functionality, and the plugin will detect the licenses compatible with all the project's libraries, and suggest the most permissive one to the user.
 This way, even the most inexperienced user can manage their licenses and not make mistakes.
 In the future, the user can always change their license using the *License